Inflect logo

 FactorRating / DataNotes

-Tax IncentivesYesEIB loan financing for large data center projects.
+Tax IncentivesYesEIB loan financing supports large-scale projects.

 Network & Connectivity Ecosystem